-It is possible that the risk of general economic inflation has increased which could, among other things, cause claims and claim expenses to increase and also impact the performance of our investment portfolio.
+General economic inflation has increased and there is a risk of inflation remaining elevated for an extended period, which could, among other things, cause claims and claim expenses to increase and also impact the performance of our investment portfolio.
 This risk may be exacerbated by the steps taken by governments and central banks throughout the world in responding to the COVID-19 pandemic.
-The actual effects of this potential increase in inflation on our results cannot be accurately known until, among other items, claims are ultimately settled.
+The actual effects of the current and potential future increase in inflation on our results cannot be accurately known until, among other items, claims are ultimately settled.
 The onset, duration and severity of an inflationary period cannot be estimated with precision.
-We consider the anticipated effects of inflation on us in our catastrophe loss models.
+We consider the anticipated effects of inflation on us in our catastrophe loss models and on our investment portfolio.
 Our estimates of the potential effects of inflation are also considered in pricing and in estimating reserves for unpaid claims and claim expenses.
 The potential exists, after a catastrophe loss, for the development of inflationary pressures in a local economy.